zuplo/brandicons/README.md

 </svg>
 ```

-Both icon styles are preconfigured to be stylable by setting the `color` CSS property, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).
+Unlike heroicons, these icons are not meant to be colored with styles.

 ## React